japrozs/Snippety/README.md

 [![Ratings](https://vsmarketplacebadge.apphb.com/rating-short/JaprozSinghSaini.snippety.svg)](https://vsmarketplacebadge.apphb.com/rating-short/JaprozSinghSaini.snippety.svg)<br>
 This extension provides you with Snippets for all web programming frameworks such as React, Redux, Vue, Angular, Flask, Django and much more https://visualstudio.com

+## What's new

+Support has been added for Ruby on Rails and also for the new and upcoming `ml5js` library which is a machine learning library for the browser.You can visit it at [ml5js.org](https://ml5js.org)

 ## Languages

 Snippety provides support for the following languages: